Ghostlance: Echo Knight Warlock Build Guide

 Ability Score Improvement (Feat) – Alert.
 The impactful control spells are kicking in, and winning initiative becomes more valuable.
 You also gain an edge when dancing around obscurement, causing attacks against you to be at disadvantage instead of straight rolls if neither you nor your attacker can see one another.

-Spell Changes: +wall of stone, spirit guardians.
+Spell Changes: +wall of stone, –spirit guardians.

-eldritch blast, guidance, mage hand, mending, mind sliver, minor illusion, mold earth, prestidigitation.
+Cantrips: eldritch blast, guidance, mage hand, mending, mind sliver, minor illusion, mold earth, prestidigitation.

 1st Level: absorb elements, armor of Agathys, bless, expeditious retreat, protection from evil and good, shield.